 Apples come in diverse shades of red, green and yellow.
 Did you know the pear, peach, cherry, strawberry and raspberry are relatives of the apple?
 They are all from the Rosaceae (rose) family.

 DNA analysis points to Central Asia as the home to the wild Malus sieversii – ancestor of today’s domesticated apple (Malus domestica).
 According to archeological evidence, humans have been savouring apples as early as 6500 B.C.
 It was once the favourite fruit of ancient Greeks and Romans.

 There are over 7,500 apple varieties worldwide.
 The Lady or Api apple being one of the oldest species.
 The crab apple is the only native North American species.

 Nothing beats a bite of the juicy red apple to quench your thirst and satisfy your sweet craving.
 Best of all, it gives a boost to your health.
 It makes absolute sense why An Apple a Day Does Keep the Good Doctor Away.

-In the article, Apple Phytochemicals and Their Health Benefits, researchers found that the apple has a wide range of phytonutrients – many of which have strong antioxidant and anticancer activities.
+Apples have a wide range of phytonutrients, according to researchers in the article, Apple Phytochemicals and Their Health Benefits.
+Many of these phytonutrients have strong antioxidant and anticancer activities.

 Apples are phytonutrient-rich with flavonoids (like quercetin).
 They are also packed with vitamins, minerals, dietary fibre, and are sodium-fat-cholesterol free.
 Flavonoids are a group of plant-based antioxidant compounds concentrated mainly in the skin.